trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

-`Turbo Pascal` was a great IDE: it had syntax highlighting, go-to-error navigation, built in compile/build progress reporter, breakpoint debugger, intuitive compiler flag comboboxes and may other things I did not appreciate at the time.
+`Turbo Pascal` was a great IDE: it had syntax highlighting, go-to-error navigation, built in compile/build progress reporter, breakpoint debugger, intuitive compiler flag combo boxes and may other things I did not appreciate at the time.
 Being a `DOS`-based program it looked like a miracle.